system76/tech-docs/src/models/nebula49-1/assembly.md

 ### Steps to replace the bottom case fan:

 1. [Remove the top case](#removing-the-top-case).
-    - The [side GPU brace](#removing-the-gpu-brace) can optionally be removed to make working with the fan easier.
+    - The [side fan bracket](#removing-the-side-fan-bracket) can optionally be removed to make working with the fan easier.
 2. If the system is already assembled, unplug the fan from the fan splitter board or motherboard.
 3. Set the machine down on its side and unscrew the four fan screws.